Setting the frame

 Fast was fun, but cars were far more to me than that.
 Cars were style and pose.
 They made arriving and departing events worth noting.
 They hinted at wealth.
 Suggested strength, or a taste for academic life.
 Brains, brawn or something in between.

 I’m maybe 11.
 Out playing in the yard when I hear Wally downshift into second and his big Merc play its compression tune out the duals.
-The low rumble suggests the power of an oversized flathead under the Merc’s long hood.
+The low rumble describes the power of an oversized flathead under the Merc’s long hood.
 Wally chirps the tires as he double-clutches into first and turns into the ally that borders my yard.
 A tall hedge separates me from Wally as the tires crunch on the gravel and the beast lumbers down the ally.
 I only barely make out the movement through the hedge.
 But I know Wally’s thick form is hunched over the wheel as he guides the big car down the dirt drive into the garage his mother rents from Mr. Varriano at the end of the ally.
 Lingering smells of exhaust and burnt oil mark the passage.
 Then gone.

 Wally was a bad boy who learned the pose in juvie.
 They said he couldn’t read.
 Made his money in the midnight sourcing of auto parts.
 And was wicked in a fight.
 But I never saw him fight.
 I expect the black leather jacket and the motorcycle boots he stole from James Dean were enough to keep anyone from seeing if he could back the pose.
 But with the car and the pose combined, Wally had style and potential violence on his side.

 I didn’t have the guts to cop a pose like Wally.
 My dad would have knocked it out of me.
-But I did, at 11 or maybe earlier, see cars and clothes as a big part of enabling my escape into a future where I had the power and control.
+But I did, at 11 or maybe earlier, see cars and clothes as a big part of enabling my escape into a future where I had power and control.

 I’ve maintained my love of cars ever since.
 But I understand much more about why and how cars have shaped me now.
 I find I get nearly the same visceral pleasure from writing about a wild night-ride as I did from the ride itself.